 14. What are the expectations for screening visitors?

-All visitors entering schools or office buildings must wear a mask and complete a health screening.
+All visitors entering schools or office buildings must wear a mask, have temperature taken, and answer COVID related health questions.

 15. Where will students congregate in the morning before class begins?